 Passive Filter Basics

 Passive filters are an effective solution to filter harmonic currents produced by 6-pulse Variable Frequency Drives (VFDs) and reduce the source current THD to 5% or less.
-Passive filters are typically constructed with a series line reactor (Lr) and a shunt circuit made of a tuning reactor (Lt) and capacitor (C), as shown in Figure 1.
+Passive filters are typically constructed with a series line reactor (Lr) and a shunt circuit made of a tuning reactor (Lt) and capacitor (C), as shown in Figure 1 below.

 The tuning circuit supplies the harmonic current needed by the VFD and the capacitor supplies leading current (or leading VARs) at the fundamental frequency of the power system.
 When the VFD is lightly loaded, these leading VARs flow to the voltage source – typically a utility transformer or generator.
 As the VFDs load increases it draws more lagging VARs, which consume the capacitor VARs and reduce the leading VARs that flow to the source.